ToshioCP/Gtk4-tutorial/src/sec15.src.md

 ## startup signal handler

 Startup signal is emitted just after the GtkApplication instance is initialized.
-What the signal handler needs to do is initialization of the application.
+What the signal handler needs to do is the initialization of the application.

 - Builds the widgets using ui file.
 - Connects button signals and their handlers.